-We meet in the quite town of Millinocket, Maine, promptly at 8am and drink our coffee as we drive the first thirteen miles into Baxter State Park (we have to ski this road in winter!).
+We meet in the quiet town of Millinocket, Maine, promptly at 8am and drink our coffee as we drive the first thirteen miles into Baxter State Park (we have to ski this road in winter!).
 At the parking lot, we do a final gear check, including tips for packing climbing hardware and ropes, and we’re off.
 A moderate trail ascends 3.3 miles past beautiful lookouts to Chimney Pond, our base camp.

 By noon our camp is in place and food hung from trees (bears), so we grab a rope, helmets, and headlamps and are off to the Pamola cliffs.
 These walls, a popular practice area for ice climbers, provide an excellent introduction to fourth class scrambling mixed with fifth class steps.
 We will dive right into the principles of route finding and assessing, especially how to determine when to belay a pitch traditionally.
 This isn’t a class in the rock gym: we will be focused on climbing quickly, moving together at times on moderate rock.
 Steep sections will require traditional multipitch technique, but with the added difficulties of an alpine setting.
 Terrain belays, hip belays, short-roping, and rope-drag management will all be covered.
 Also, this is one of the few places in the East where one can practice slinging plentiful rock horns!